-Coco Peat / Coir - 600g Compressed BricksRegular price R32.00 Save Liquid error (product-template line 117): Computation results to '-Infinity'%
+Coco Peat / Coir - 600g Compressed BricksRegular price R32.00 Save Liquid error (product-template line 117): Computation results in '-Infinity'%

 Coco Peat is also known as coir, coco fiber or coir peat.
 It comes from the mesocarp of the coconut and is intended for hydroponics and/or substrate.
 It is a consistent media for long term growing.
 Coco Peat Bricks have excellent water retention ability and can be used multiple times.